Surajpur district

-Surajpur district is a district in the state of Chhattisgarh in central India, with its administrative headquarters at Surajpur.
+Surajpur district is a district in the state of Chhattisgarh in central India, with its administrative headquarters at Surajpur.Surajpur is located in northern part of the state.
 National Highway 43 passes through Surajpur district.
 Surajpur was declared a district on 15 August 2012 along with eight other new districts.
 Surajpur is the first district to receive National Satyan Maitra Literacy Award.
 The district is known for its market (economical and quality product) and other major tourist places of Chhattisgarh with Tamor Pingla Wildlife Sanctuary.

 History

 The district was originally known as "Daandbulla", which was then changed to "Suryapur" and then "Surajpur".

 Due to its mountainous topography, the district largely escaped the turmoil of the surrounding plains.
 The earliest inhabitants are said to be the Kols and Gonds, but there is evidence of more widespread civilization in the region.
 The rulers of Surguja State were Raksel Rajputs, and were said to have originally ruled Palamu.
 However, in 1613 CE, while Man Singh was in Surguja to celebrate his son's wedding with the daughter of the local ruler, the Cheros, led by Bhagwant Rai, killed the then-ruler Man Singh's family and took over Palamu.
 Man Singh subsequently killed the chief of Surguja and took over his state.
 Other sources state that the Raksel dynasty gained overlordship over the various petty chieftaincies of the region and exercised hegemony over the other states including Koriya and Changbhakar.

 In 1758, Surguja State was attacked by the Marathas and its raja was forced to submit to them.
 However the Marathas only demanded tribute and left the state largely alone.
 In 1792, Surguja gained the ire of the British government when it annexed a pargana of Palamu and aided a rebellion against British rule there.
 The British led an expedition to Surguja that ended due to a treaty between them and the Marathas in Nagpur.
 In 1818, after the end of the Third Anglo-Maratha War, the Marathas under Appa Sahib Bhonsle ceded the three feudatory states of Surguja, Koriya and Changbhakar to the British government.
 Amar Singh was declared Raja of Surguja.
 In 1951, the three feudatory states were dissolved and annexed to the newly formed state of Madhya Pradesh.
 In 2000, it was made part of the present state of Chhattisgarh.
 In 2012, the six western tehsils of Surguja district were split off to form Surajpur district.